 A13: With a few exceptions, any hour for which an employee is paid must be counted.
-This means that in addition to pay for hours worked, vacation, holiday, sick time, layoff, jury duty, military duty, and any paid leave are counted.
+This means that hours for which an employee is entitled to pay for vacation, holiday, sick time, layoff, jury duty, military duty, and any paid leave are counted.
 The exceptions are for:

-- Hours worked by a student as part of a Federal Work-Study Program (or a similar state or local program) - Hours which are considered income from sources outside the United States - Hours performed as a "bona fide volunteer" - An hour for which an employee is paid during which no duties are performed, if the payment is made to comply with workers' compensation, unemployment, or disability insurance laws. - An hour of service for a payment, which reimburses an employee for medical or medically related expense incurred by the employee.
+- Hours worked by a student as part of a Federal Work-Study Program (or a similar state or local program) - Hours which are considered income from sources outside the United States - Hours performed as a "bona fide volunteer" - An hour for which an employee is paid during which no duties are performed, if the payment is made to comply with workers' compensation, unemployment, or disability insurance laws - An hour of service for a payment which reimburses an employee for medical or medically related expense incurred by the employee